sweirich/pi-forall/compose.md

 need for definitional equality.
 We want to equate types that are not just *syntactically* equal, so that more expressions type check.

-in the full language, we might have a type of length indexed vectors, where vectors containing values of type `A` with length `n` can be given the type `Vec A n`.
+In the full language, we might have a type of length indexed vectors, where vectors containing values of type `A` with length `n` can be given the type `Vec A n`.
 In this language we may have a safe head operation, that allows us to access the first element of the vector, as long as it is